An Irish Museum of Childhood: Recalling Irish childhoods “warts and all”

 The idea that you could actually go and visit this place that I’d read about in a book, where I could visualise Pauline, Petrova and Posy inspecting the museum’s dollhouses, was and still is a kind of book magic to me.
 Every time I walk into that gorgeous building filled with childhood treasures I think of them.

-McAllister says that, having seen many museums of childhood and children’s war museums around the world, she felt “the lack of something similar in Ireland”.
+McAllister says that, having seen many museums of childhood and children’s war museums around the world, she felt “the lack of a similar space in Ireland”, “Sometimes you understand more by what a country decides not to say, not to talk about, than by what it does.”

 “We need somewhere to tell the story of children, through objects and stories and experiences, a social history museum.
-We want to tell all the stories around childhood and growing up on the island of Ireland, whether that is around clothing, medicine, rights, family, war, celebrations, toys, holidays or schools or institutions.
-When it comes to childhood there is an awful lot to cover.”
+We want to tell all the stories around childhood and growing up on the island of Ireland, whether that is around clothing, medicine, rights, family, war, celebrations, toys, computer games, holidays, schools or institutions.
+When it comes to childhood there is an awful lot to cover.
+And most importantly, we want to make space to hear what children want to say- where they can be heard.”

-Dr Pat Donlon, who chairs the museum’s board, says a lot of the groundwork has already been done but what they are looking for now is a permanent home for the museum in Dublin.
+Dr Pat Donlon, who chairs the museum’s board, says a lot of the groundwork has already been done but what they are looking for now is a permanent home for the museum.

 “When you hear a museum of Irish childhood you think of old dolls and old teddy bears.
 And yes, there will be all of that, and it will be a place of learning and of fun for children,” she explains.

 “But it will also be a museum of Irish childhood warts and all.
-We want to create a space for somewhere that is going to tell the story of how children have been treated in Ireland over the centuries, the good and the bad.”
+We want to create a space, somewhere that is going to tell the story of how children have been treated in Ireland over the centuries, the good and the bad.”

 So look, I know there’s something quite big happening in Dublin city-centre this weekend involving a smiley man traversing the streets of our capital in a pimped-up golf cart, but if you want to stay out of town with your children may I suggest an alternative?